masahino/mruby-bin-mrbmacs-termbox/README.md

 # mruby-bin-mrbmacs-termbox

-Scintilla base text editor written in mruby
+mrbmacs-termbox is a lightweight text editor with an Emacs-like interface.
+It adopts the Scintilla framework for efficient code editing and enhanced syntax highlighting, augmented by the customizability of mruby scripting extensions.

 ![mrbmacs-termbox](https://user-images.githubusercontent.com/381912/141677899-5cb7041d-0b92-44ab-a727-fddee4565c70.png "mrbmacs-termbox")